-Gender Diversity Dividend
+The Gender Diversity Dividend

 According to the article, researchers “gave subjects aged 18 to 60 standard intelligence tests and assigned them randomly to teams.
 Each team was asked to complete several tasks—including brainstorming, decision making, and visual puzzles—and to solve one complex problem.
 Teams were given intelligence scores based on their performance.
 Though the teams that had members with higher IQs didn’t earn much higher scores, those that had more women did.”

 So forget about sprinkling in just a few women to ensure diversity as is so often the case.
-To make teams smarter, instead of a soupcon of females, we’re talkin’ “beaucoup” – a plurality that by definition is most decidedly not diverse from a gender perspective.
+To make teams smarter, instead of a soupçon of females, we’re talkin’ “beaucoup” – a plurality that by definition is most decidedly not diverse from a gender perspective.
 The only caveat is that the benefit may wane at the extreme end.
 Consequently, you don’t want a team to be completely devoid of men.

 So how is it that women make groups more intelligent?
 It turns out we are great team players.
-Apparently, it’s written in our DNA.
+Apparently, it’s written in women’s DNA.
 We are masters of communication (listening) and constructive criticism.
 We are open to ideas and we’re not as autocratic as men.
 Our natural ability to play nicely with others not only demonstrates how smart women are, but how we elevate the game for all involved.

 The research makes a strong case that the best man for the job may, in fact, be a woman.
 Lots of them.